湖北体彩11选5走势图 www.mekspa.com What are the Water Agreements?

 Both countries have to honour the terms of the Water Agreements and the guarantee in the Separation Agreement.
 Neither Singapore nor Malaysia can unilaterally change them.
 Any breach of the Water Agreements would call into question the sanctity of the Water Agreements and the Separation Agreement, and can undermine Singapore’s very existence.

 In 1990, PUB and the Johor State government signed an agreement to construct Linggiu Reservoir to increase the yield of the Johor River to enable reliable abstraction of PUB’s full entitlement to 250 million gallons per day of water.
 This agreement supplemented the 1962 Water Agreement.

 Linggiu Reservoir is a regulatory reservoir.
 During periods of dry weather or high tide, more seawater backs up along the Johor River.
-Rainwater collected in the Linggiu Reservoir is released into the Johor River, pushing the seawater back, enabling the reliable abstraction of raw water from the Johor River.
+Rainwater collected in the Linggiu Reservoir is released into the Johor River, supplementing its flow or pushing the seawater back, enabling the reliable abstraction of raw water from the Johor River.